BLSQ/bluesquare-components/README.md

 "bluesquare-components":"git://github.com/BLSQ/bluesquare-components"
 ```

+run `npm i` to install, or `npm update bluesquare-components` to update to the latest version if you already depend on the package.

 Be careful as the command below will work locally but cause authetication failure when run in Docker:
 ```json
 "bluesquare-components":"git://github.com/BLSQ/bluesquare-components.git#<commit-ish>"
 ```

-run `npm i` to install, or `npm update bluesquare-components` to update to the latest version if you already depend on the package.

 ## With Docker

 To depend on the repo, run `npm run compile` and push the `dist` folder, then depend on the library as mentioned above.

-To depend on a local version of the library:
+To depend on a local version of the library (if you need it inside the container):

 - Run `npm run build-local`
 - Build an image from the Dockerfile: `docker build --tag <library-name> .`